alvisxp/PyTorchZTM/README.md

 # PyTorchZTM
-My PyTorch Notebooks from the ZTM PyTorch Course
+This repo contains my notebooks and excerise files from the [ZeroToMastery Learn PyTorch for Deep Learning Course](https://zerotomastery.io/courses/learn-pytorch/)